Spontaign/serverless-cms/amplify-vue-admin-module/README.md

 # Installing the Admin Module for the Serverless Content Management System

-The Admin Module use AWS Amplify and Vue.js.
+The Admin Module uses AWS Amplify and Vue.js.

 **AWS Amplify** is development platform that makes is easy to build mobile and web applications.
 Authentication, in particular, is the big win when developing a viable serverless application.
 Authentication can typically be challenging and a primary reason why using WordPress or something similar for a CMS makes sense -- it has not made sense to build  authentication and authorization functionality when other systems already have it.
-This changes with AWS Amplify.
+This changes with tools like AWS Amplify.
 Being able to add authentication and authorization from a CLI removes the complexity and that barrier.
+Amplify also provisions your resources in the cloud uses application stacks just like the SAM build in the first step.

 I chose **Vue.js** for this project because I think it is more accessible than Angular and React (Amplify has libraries for them as well).